CodeforKarlsruhe/codeforka/README.md

 # codeforka
 New (2020) website OK Lab Karlsruhe

-This is a modified copy of the projected [new codefor.de website](dev.codefor.de)
+This is a modified copy of the projected [new codefor.de website](https://dev.codefor.de)

 Is is using hugo, as a stitc site generator.
 I have modivied the config to support 2 languageed (de and en) but the translations are not there yet.

 It support to load the event schedule from a json file from github at runtime, so we don't need to recompile just to update events.

-For developing you need to get the **extended** hugo site generator from [her](https://github.com/gohugoio/hugo/releases/)
+For developing you need to get the **extended** hugo site generator from [here](https://github.com/gohugoio/hugo/releases/)

 Then go to the base directory (the one with the config.yaml file) and run